anyahush/protect-our-planet-quiz/README.md

 - Try again options
     * The 'Try again' option will be further developed to allow players to replay the existing level they are on, rather than go back to Level 1 every time.
 - Superhero graphics
     * The superhero graphics of Carbon Kid and Eco Girl will be further developed to include images of them throughout the quiz on smaller devices.
+- Display Changing Sound Button
+    * A sound button that changes display according to whether the sound has been clicked on or off will be developed.
+Currently the sound button does not indicate to the user if the sound is on or off.

 ## Structure Plane

+The structure of this site has been kept simple to ensure a good, efficient and enjoyable user experience.
+The site is on one page, with the content of one container changing to display the questions and answers.
+Throughout the game, users can press home to return to the main menu and exit the game at any point.

 ## Skeleton Plane